mit212/lab1_2024/README.md

 Any version should work.
 If you are installing for the first time, please use the latest stable build.

 - **How do I use Git?**
 If you aren't very familiar with Git, don't worry!
 We will teach the basics throughout the semester.
-If you are feeling particularly passionate about learning Git, we recommend reading the first few chapters of the [Pro Git guide](https://git-scm.com/book/en/v2).
+If you are feeling particularly passionate about learning Git, we recommend reading the first few chapters of [Pro Git](https://git-scm.com/book/en/v2).
 </details>

 ### 0.4 PlatformIO